icra/uct-icra-model/README.md

-# Ecoadviso
+# Ecoadvisor
   Backend model for ecoadvisor project.
   Coded in Javascript without dependencies.
   MLE steady state model by George Ekama.
   Implemented by Lluís Bosch.

 ## Status: under development

 ## next call george ekama
   - discuss with lluís corominas EBPR.
-  - discuss pH effect on chemical P removal
+  - pH effect on chemical P removal.

 ## Lluís B. tasks (ordered by priority)
-  - [interface] add check for exported URL above 2k characters.
+  - [done]  add check for exported URL above 2k characters.
   - [model] add a.prac as new input for denitrification.
+  - [model] refactor plant model into its own repository.
   - [model] take out balances code from technologies and calculate after processes.
-  - [model]     refactor plant model into its own repository.

 ## Future / new functionality to be added
   - energy consumption module.
   - anaerobic digestion module (will consider inorganic carbon exiting, created from TOC).
   - stoichiometry for CO2 produced.
   - [GUI] add a source code viewer to see equations.
   - [GUI] API.